 Live Buy Back Prices

-Disclaimer: Prices quoted above are use spot prices with delays.
-The prices are for indicative purposes only which may not match our offered pricing.
-All buy backs must be tested and authenticated in person before any price quoted is locked in and confirmed.
+Disclaimer: The above prices are for indicative purposes only which may not match our actual buyback prices due to the spot price delay.
+All buybacks must be tested and authenticated in person before any quoted price is locked in and confirmed.

-We also purchase any gold or silver coins from around the world such as Canadian Maple Leaf, US Liberty, US Buffalo, UK Britannia, Mexican Pesos, French Franc, Austrian Philharmonic, Austrian Corona, Austrian Ducat, Hungarian Korona, South African Krugerrand, Chinese Panda, Sovereigns and Half Sovereigns these are just a few examples of all the things we buy.
+We buy gold or silver coins made across the globe such as the Canadian Maple Leaf, US Liberty, US Buffalo, UK Britannia, Mexican Pesos, French Franc, Austrian Philharmonic, Austrian Corona, Austrian Ducat, Hungarian Korona, South African Krugerrand, Chinese Panda, Sovereigns and Half Sovereigns.
+Contact us if you need clarification about selling a unique coin or metal.

-The price given may vary depending on its condition, for a price quote simply call or come into our showroom.
+The buyback price may vary depending on the item’s condition.
+For a price quote, call our numismatic experts or visit our showroom.

 Frequently Asked Questions